Skip to main content

 Mental model

-• Drop level: remove levels from a dimension to simplify shape.
+• Drop: remove levels from a dimension to simplify the shape

-• Distribute: allocate values down to a more detailed level using a distribution key.
+• Distribute: allocate values down to more detailed level values using a distribution key

-• Rebook: move values between members within the same level.
+• Rebook: move values between level values within the same level

 Common patterns